bactopia/bactopia-py/README.md

  Print out tools and citations used throughout Bactopia

 ╭─ Options ────────────────────────────────────────────────────────────────────────────╮
-│    --version     -V        Show the version and exit.                                │ │ *  --bactopia    -b  TEXT  Directory where Bactopia repository is stored [required]  │ │    --name        -n  TEXT  Only print citation matching a given name                 │ │    --plain-text  -p        Disable rich formatting                                   │ │    --help                  Show this message and exit.                               │ ╰──────────────────────────────────────────────────────────────────────────────────────╯
+│    --version        -V        Show the version and exit.                             │ │ *  --bactopia-path  -b  TEXT  Directory where Bactopia repository is stored          │ │                               [required]                                             │ │    --name           -n  TEXT  Only print citation matching a given name              │ │    --plain-text     -p        Disable rich formatting                                │ │    --help                     Show this message and exit.                            │ ╰──────────────────────────────────────────────────────────────────────────────────────╯
 ```